shua1zhang/DPU-Cross-Check/doc/caffe-workflow.md

 res2a_branch1 (input)   | res2a_branch2c.bin          | caffe_resnet50_0_res2a_branch1_in1.bin
 res2a_branch1 (output)  | res2a_relu.bin              | caffe_resnet50_0_res2a_branch1_out0.bin

-### Cross check refenecne result and DPU inference result
+### Cross check reference result and DPU inference result

 The cross check mechinism is to first make sure input(s) to one super layer is identicial to reference and then the output(s) is identical too, which can be done with command `diff`, `vimdiff`, `cmp` and etc. If two files are identical, command `diff` and `cmp` will return nothing in command line.